 The Port of Oakland is the fifth largest port in the country and the third largest in California.
-It’s one of the few ports in the U.S. deep enough to handle cargo vessels more than 1,000 feet long.
-The Port must dredge yearly to meet its obligation to its shipping terminal tenants, ensuring Port terminal berths can accommodate deep draft cargo ships carrying up to 14,000 containers to and from Asia, Europe, and Australia.
+It’s one of the few ports in the United States deep enough to handle cargo vessels more than 1,000 feet long.
+The port must dredge yearly to meet its obligation to its shipping terminal tenants, ensuring port terminal berths can accommodate deep draft cargo ships carrying up to 14,000 containers to and from Asia, Europe, and Australia.
 Annual dredging is critical.
-Without it, ships calling on the Port’s tenants would be forced to carry fewer containers — which would significantly impact Port revenue, as well as local, California, and other state economies.
+Without it, ships calling on the port’s tenants would be forced to carry fewer containers — which would significantly impact port revenue, as well as local, California, and other state economies.

-The Port’s annual maintenance dredging must be completed within a six-month environmental work window to comply with regulatory requirements governing the protection of sensitive species.
-Regulations also require the Port to beneficially reuse 40% to 80% of dredged sediment as fill for construction of Bay Area wetlands restoration projects.
-The Port must demonstrate to five different regulatory agencies that sediments dredged from their tenants’ berths will not cause adverse environmental effects within the wetlands — a crucial step to ensure those sediments can be approved for beneficial reuse by the time the work window opens.
-The project is a considerable challenge every year due to the limited time window to conduct the sediment quality assessment, the technical complexity of the process, and the number of regulators and other stakeholders involved.
+The port’s annual maintenance dredging must be completed within a six-month environmental work window to comply with regulatory requirements governing the protection of sensitive species.
+Regulations also require the port to beneficially reuse 40% to 80% of dredged sediment as fill for construction of Bay Area wetlands restoration projects.
+The port must demonstrate to five different regulatory agencies that sediments dredged from its tenants’ berths will not cause adverse environmental effects within the wetlands — a crucial step to ensure those sediments can be approved for beneficial reuse by the time the work window opens.
+The project is a considerable challenge every year due to the limited window to conduct the sediment quality assessment, the technical complexity of the process, and the number of regulators and other stakeholders involved.

-Haley & Aldrich has established a trusted relationship with the Port by reliably providing environmental compliance services to support various operations throughout their facilities, including site characterization of soils and groundwater.
-The Port partners with Haley & Aldrich on the annual dredging work due to this existing, trusted relationship, as well as our specialized expertise in marine sediments, dredged material management, and our deep understanding of applicable regulations.
+Haley & Aldrich has established a trusted relationship with the port by reliably providing environmental compliance services to support various operations throughout its facilities, including site characterization of soils and groundwater.
+The port partners with Haley & Aldrich on the annual dredging work due to this existing, trusted relationship, as well as our specialized expertise in marine sediments, dredged material management, and our deep understanding of applicable regulations.

 Haley & Aldrich’s sediments team, comprised of both toxicologists and chemists, not only quickly prepares high quality Sampling and Analysis Plans, but also ensures they are readily approved by five regulatory agencies, including the U.S. Army Corps of Engineers, U.S. EPA, Regional Water Quality Control Board, Bay Conservation and Development Commission, and California Department of Fish and Wildlife.
 Our field scientists — tapping into their extensive sediment sampling experience in accordance with strict quality assurance protocols — collect samples while minimizing the introduction of field-related interferences such as cross-contamination.
 Once samples are collected, our project manager coordinates closely with the various laboratories that perform the chemical and toxicological analyses.